 Keep in mind that most systems that say they are Plug-N-Play really aren’t unless you have electrical know how to install a solar power system.
-Most of the reviews that I find are from more knowledgable individuals, which I find odd since rather than spend the money for a kit you would think they could peice together a decent system that would be a lot less expensive and be able to meet their needs.
+Most of the reviews that I find are from more knowledgeable individuals, which I find odd since rather than spend the money for a kit you would think they could piece together a decent system that would be a lot less expensive and be able to meet their needs.

 The solar panel kits that are available online are geared more for individuals that are looking for a temporary solution to occasional power outages, or have minimum power requirements and do not have a lot of knowledge about these types of systems.
 If you are looking for a way to keep the lights on and stay connected during a blackout and don’t have a lot of electrical knowledge then a solar panel kit may be the right choice for you.

 So the main things to look at when deciding on a solar power system for your home or RV is